 TDP | 350 W |

-The NVIDIA RTX 3090 achieves 35.6 TFLOPS in FP32 performance, making it a top contender in consumer workloads.
+The NVIDIA RTX 3090 achieves 35.6 TFLOPS in FP32 performance, making it ideal for consumer workloads.

 Length | 12.3in |